-- Early Childhood Program: a preschool child with a disability attends an early childhood program - Home: a preschool child with a disability receives some or all of his/her supports and services in the child's home - Special Education Program: a preschool child with a disability attends a special education program - Service Provider Location: a preschool child with a disability receives supports and services from a service provider - Separate School: a preschool child with a disability attends a publicly or privately operated separate day school facility designed specifically for children with disabilities - Residential Facility: a preschool child with a disability attends a publicly or privately operated residential school or residential medical facility on an inpatient basis
+- Early Childhood Program: a preschool child with a disability attends an early childhood program that includes at least 50% nondisabled children. - Home: a preschool child with a disability receives some or all of his/her supports and services in the child's home - Early Childhood Special Education Program: a preschool child with a disability attends a special education program wich can include any of the classrooms described in Ed 1113.10(c)(5).

+- Service Provider Location: a preschool child with a disability receives supports and services from a service provider - Separate School: a preschool child with a disability attends a publicly or privately operated separate day school facility designed specifically for children with disabilities - Residential Facility: a preschool child with a disability attends a publicly or privately operated residential school or residential medical facility on an inpatient basis

-Home Instruction for School Aged Children (Ed 1111.05)
+Home Instruction for School Aged Children (Ed 1111.04)

-A child with a disability receives all or a portion of his/her special education program at home in accordance with Ed 1111.05.
+A child with a disability receives all or a portion of his/her special education program at home in accordance with Ed 1111.04.

-- Home instruction for children at least six years of age but less than 21 years of age shall include no fewer than ten hours per week of specially designed instruction as specified in the child's IEP so that the child will progress in the general curriculum and meet IEP goals. - Home instruction will include related services in addition to the ten hours of specially designed instruction and will be delivered in accordance with the NH Rules. - Home-based programs shall not exceed 45 days in a school year unless individual circumstances warrant an extension to this time period.
+- Home instruction for children at least six years of age but less than 22 years of age shall include no fewer than ten hours per week of specially designed instruction as specified in the child's IEP so that the child will progress in the general curriculum and meet IEP goals. - Home instruction will include related services in addition to the ten hours of specially designed instruction and will be delivered in accordance with the NH Rules. - Home-based programs shall not exceed 45 days in a school year unless individual circumstances warrant an extension to this time period.
 If the IEP team determines that home instruction should be implemented for more than 45 days of a school year, the District will complete the following requirements: - 1.
-Describe, in writing, the specific circumstances resulting in the need for the home instruction: - 2.
+Describe, in writing, the specific circumstances resulting in the need for the home instruction; - 2.
 Develop an IEP which includes all the required elements; and - 3.
-Develop a written plan of the transition of the child into a less restrictive environment.

-- Home instruction shall NOT include parent designed home education programs as authorized in Ed 315. - Home instruction shall be implemented by personnel qualified in accordance with 34CFR300.156 and Section 2122 in the ESEA.
+Develop a written plan of the transition of the child into a less restrictive environment. - Home instruction shall NOT include parent designed home education programs as authorized in Ed 315. - Home instruction shall be implemented by personnel qualified in accordance with 34CFR300.156 and Section 2122 in the ESEA.